 Clock

 The padding of the locations is not the same for the top and bottom, and the font of the navbar isn’t correct—or is it?
-I don’t even know what the correct variables are, they have been completely disregarded everywhere.
+The design specifications are pretty much irrelevant now.

-Fun fact, the stopwatch is scrollable even though it shouldn’t need to be.
+For some reason, the stopwatch is scrollable even though it shouldn’t need to be.
 They allocated way too much space for the duration.
-To make it less expressive, all animations were removed as well.
+To add even more confusion, all the animations were removed.
+Why?

 Every one of these apps has to have some weird layout bug.
 The clock is no exception here.